 Learn how to make more responsible data connections.
 I help educators, researchers and practitioners align data polices, practices and products for equity.
 Sign up for my Rebel Tech Newsletter!

-February 20th, 2024 The Rebel Tech Newsletter is our safe place to critique data and tech algorithms, processes, and systems.
+June 25, 2024 The Rebel Tech Newsletter is our safe place to critique data and tech algorithms, processes, and systems.
 We highlight a recent data article in the news and share resources to help you dig deeper in understand how our digital world operates.
 DataedX Group helps data educators, scholars and practitioners learn how to make responsible data connections.
 We help you source remedies and interventions based on the needs of your team or organization.
-IN DATA NEWS “Don’t let...
+IN DATA NEWS The impact of...

-February 6th, 2024 The Rebel Tech Newsletter is our safe place to critique data and tech algorithms, processes, and systems.
+June 11, 2024 The Rebel Tech Newsletter is our safe place to critique data and tech algorithms, processes, and systems.
 We highlight a recent data article in the news and share resources to help you dig deeper in understand how our digital world operates.
 DataedX Group helps data educators, scholars and practitioners learn how to make responsible data connections.
 We help you source remedies and interventions based on the needs of your team or organization.
-IN DATA NEWS “Wisconsin’s...
+IN DATA NEWS No Robots(.txt): How...

-January 23, 2024 The Rebel Tech Newsletter is our safe place to critique data and tech algorithms, processes, and systems.
+April 30, 2024 The Rebel Tech Newsletter is our safe place to critique data and tech algorithms, processes, and systems.
 We highlight a recent data article in the news and share resources to help you dig deeper in understand how our digital world operates.
 DataedX Group helps data educators, scholars and practitioners learn how to make responsible data connections.
 We help you source remedies and interventions based on the needs of your team or organization.
-IN DATA NEWS “Concerns about...
+IN DATA NEWS Introducing Devin,...